Two things you need to know about refinancing now

 More than 11 million homeowners stand to save by refinancing — even some who are underwater

-Thanks to today’s low rates, more than 11 million homeowners stand to shave at least 0.75% off their mortgage rate by refinancing, according to a recent report by mortgage analytics firm Black Knight.
+Thanks to today’s low rates, more than 11 million homeowners stand to shave at least 0.75% off their mortgage rate by refinancing, according to a report by mortgage analytics firm Black Knight.

 Many homeowners have already leaped at the opportunity.